uchicago-dsi/cbd-ocean-acidification/README.md

 To set up submitting data to Washington:

-1. Create required accounts
-2. Create studies
-3. Add Study ID to relevant stations' eim_study_id column in `stations.csv`
+1. Follow the instructins [here](https://apps.ecology.wa.gov/eim/help/HelpDocuments/OpenDocument/14) through creating the relevant studies
+2. Update `stations.csv` to add the `eim_study_id` to the relevant stations
+3. Ensure all stations you wish to submit have the required information in `stations.csv` and `station_parameter_metadata.csv`

 #### California

 CEDEN is California's primary portal for environmental data upload, but it does not accept time series data as of this writing.
-All time-series data must be submitted to the Integrated Report Document Upload Portal.
+All time-series data must be submitted to the [Integrated Report Document Upload Portal](https://www.waterboards.ca.gov/water_issues/programs/water_quality_assessment/ir_upload_portal.html).
 To submit to California:

-1. Create relevant accounts
+1. Create an IR Portal account: https://public2.waterboards.ca.gov/IRPORTAL/Account/Register

-post:

-1. Go to IRUP
-2. Non-CEDED
-3. Fill out study information
+2. Ensure all stations you wish to submit have the required information in `stations.csv` and `station_parameter_metadata.csv`

 #### Hawaii